What is an early payment discount?

 An early payment discount is a form of trade finance, allowing buyers to pay a discounted amount to suppliers in exchange for settling invoices before their maturity date.
 Also known as a prompt payment discount or early settlement discount, it’s typically calculated as a percentage of the goods and services purchased.

 Early payment discounts can vary depending on how early the invoice is paid, most often through a dynamic discounting mechanism.
 For suppliers, an early payment discount improves cash flow by speeding up customer payments, thereby reducing their days of outstanding sales.
-This can positively impact their working capital position, providing access to the extra working capital needed to fulfill customer orders or grow the business.
+This can positively increase their working capital, providing access to the extra working capital needed to fulfill customer orders or grow the business.

 For buyers, early payment discounts mean a lower cost of goods and are likely to represent an attractive, risk-free return on the company’s cash.
 Buyers can also strengthen their supplier relationships by taking advantage of early payment discounts.

 Early payment discount example

 A common early payment discount set-up is expressed as ‘2/10 net 30 days’.
 In this example, the invoice needs to be paid within 30 days but the buyer can secure a 2% discount on their purchase if they pay the invoice within 10 days.
 So for an invoice worth $1,000, the buyer can pay $1,000 at 30 days – or alternatively, they can pay $980 within 10 days, thereby achieving a 2% ($20) discount.

 From the buyer’s point of view, this translates into an attractive return on cash.
 The cost of credit can be calculated by using the following formula: